Master of Arts in Teaching (MAT), Visual Art

-Lewis & Clark has a reputation for preparing excellent teachers of the liberal arts.
-The Preservice Master of Arts in Teaching (M.A.T.) with Initial Teaching License continues this tradition by offering recent graduates and adults in career transition the opportunity to teach at the middle or high school level.
+Lewis & Clark has a reputation for preparing excellent teachers.
+The Preservice Master of Arts in Teaching (MAT) with Preliminary Teaching License continues this tradition by offering recent graduates and others transitioning to a career in teaching the opportunity to prepare to be teachers at the middle or high school level.
 Our program prepares new teachers to think analytically about their subject matter and the school curriculum, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling.

-- School-year-long internship in a middle or high school in the Portland metropolitan area working with an experienced art mentor teacher.
+- School-year-long internship in a middle or high school in the Portland metropolitan area working with a skilled and experienced art mentor teacher.

-- Fulfillment of the requirements for an Oregon Initial Teaching License in art at the middle level and high school grades.
+- Fulfillment of the requirements for an Oregon Preliminary Teaching License in Art for grades K-12.

-All candidates applying to the M.A.T. in the subject area of art are required to submit a portfolio consisting of examples of their art work.
+All candidates applying to the MAT in Art are required to submit a portfolio.

 - The portfolio should reflect current interests, as well as past work demonstrating drawing, painting, sculpture, and design skills.
-Include a variety of mediums in order to show as many skills as possible.
-Variety is preferred.
-Examples from of a recent series or coursework may be included.
+Include a variety of media to show a range of skills.
+If you attend Lewis and Clark, we use portfolio images to help match you with a mentor teacher.

-For further information about licensing, degree programs, and course offerings in the teaching of art, please contact Jan Glenn at (503) 768-6118 or email@example.com.
-For financial aid information, please call the Financial Aid Office at (503) 768-7090 or e-mail firstname.lastname@example.org and request graduate information.
+For further information about licensing, degree programs, and course offerings in the teaching of art, please contact: